Alligator (film): Development

+Filming

+Location shooting took place in and around Los Angeles, including in various service tunnels beneath the city streets.
+In order to create the illusion of the giant alligator, a full scale model was created by Ben Stansbury along with more elaborate head and tail sections for specific action sequences.
+The internal mechanics used to bring the Alligator to life were created by Richard Helmer who had previous worked on the shark in Jaws.
+Real alligators were also photographed on miniature sets or integrated with optical enlargement or mattes.

+Sayles said "there was a lot of good stuff I wrote that never got shot, whole subplots, because this alligator couldn't cut it.
+This alligator couldn't do the things they said it could.
+It couldn't go in the water, for instance."

-Location shooting took place in and around Los Angeles.
-Although commentary on the Lions Gate Entertainment DVD gives the location as Chicago, the police vehicles in the film appear to have Missouri license plates.
+Commentary on the Lions Gate Entertainment DVD gives the location as Chicago, the police vehicles in the film appear to have Missouri license plates.
 When the young Marisa returns home with her family from their vacation in Florida, they pass a sign that reads "Welcome to Missouri".
 Later, the voice of a newscaster identifies Marisa as "a native of our city", implying the location is a city in Missouri other than St. Louis.
 Also the movie states multiple times it takes place in a city in Missouri other than St. Louis.

 Bryan Cranston worked as a special-effects assistant on this film, in charge of making and rigging "the alligator guts" for the film's finale.

+Sayles said the film "isn't particularly scary...
+That alligator wasn't a very mobile creature.
+It was kind of like being afraid of a Sherman tank.
+Some of the stuff in the sewer is pretty well done and suspenseful, but only when the alligator eats the cop at the beginning is Alligator scary.
+That's because of the dangling feet."